 Let’s say we want to install WordPress in a folder called ourwpsite, located inside public_html.
-In this case, our WordPers site would be accessible under yousitename.com/ourwpsite
+In this case, our WordPress site would be accessible under yousitename.com/ourwpsite

 Upload the Archive

-Now we’ll upload the wordpress.zip file inside this folder using the File Manager’s Upload function.
-(Refer point #2 from the screenshot above).
+- Now we’ll upload the wordpress.zip file inside this folder using the File Manager’s Upload function.

 Once the upload is complete, close the tab and return to the File Manager.
 If you still don’t see a file in the ourwpsite directory, click the File Manager’s (and not the browser’s) Reload button.
 You should see the wordpress.zip file now.